Multithreaded Cannon Fault Proof Virtual Machine

 When the VM writes any data to memory, these ll

--related fields are checked and the memory reservation is cleared if
+-related fields are checked and any existing memory reservation

 .